 Return types: The return type of a method does not need to match the real method.
 In particular, it is valid to use java.lang.Object for every method.
 This simplifies the creation of stub files.

-Import statements: All imports must be at the beginning of the file.
+Import statements: Imports may appear at the beginning of the file or after any package declaration.
 The only required import statements are the ones to import type annotations.
 Import statements for types are optional.